sojiadvanced/Cognitive-Routing-Protocol/README.md

 6. Once the above is done, run a build process *./waf *
 ```

+# Usage
+The usage of the protocol is similar to existing routing modules in AquaSim where an object of the AquaSimHelper is used to install the routing module on all the nodes in the underwater environment topology.

 ```bash
 AquaSimHelper asHelper; //Declares an object of the AquaSimHelper